Skip to content

 Dynamic Adjustment Limited Comprehensive adaptive adjustment

-Extensibility Kernel built-in User-space extensible
+Extensibility Kernel built-in User-space extensible (plugin system)

 Deep Dive